Getting started with the Structural free trial

 Applying all recommendations

-In Privacy Hub, Structural displays the Recommended Generators by Sensitivity Type panel, which displays a list of sensitive columns that Structural detected, along with the suggested generators to apply.
+The Recommended Generators by Sensitivity Type panel displays a list of sensitive columns that Structural detected, along with the suggested generators to apply.

 After reviewing, to apply all of the suggested generators, click Apply All.
 For more information about using this panel, go to Reviewing and applying recommended generators.